 Make-Ahead: You can make your cookie dough in advance and store the rolled balls in the freezer for up to three months.
 Place the frozen cookies directly in the oven and add 2 minutes to your baking time,

 These cookies are incredibly versatile, and you can make many additions and substitutions to the recipe.

 - If you want a double-chocolate snowball cookie, try adding mini chocolate chips to the batter.
 Or even try white chocolate chips.
 This will amplify the fudgy flavor!

 - Use peppermint extract in the batter to turn these into mint chocolate snowball cookies.

-- For a chocolate stuffed cookie, try putting hershey kisses in the middle of your snoball cookies.
+- For a chocolate-stuffed cookie, try putting Hershey's Kisses in the middle of your snowball cookies.